A Guide to Culture and Life in Argentina

 Almost like a game of Monopoly where you must pick up a “chance” card daily, there’s a chance that the prices you paid for meat, milk, and ATM fees yesterday will be higher, or lower, today.
 Withdrawing money at the ATM is an adventure.
 Argentinian banks restrict you to a per-withdrawal amount of about $100, irrespective of your daily allowed withdrawal limit.
 You’ll pay roughly $5 - $10 for each transaction.
 Some foreign banks allow you to withdraw 7,500 pesos for each transaction (somewhere between $160 - $190, depending on the day), but you’ll pay about $12 per transaction.
 Keep in mind that these are only the Argentina bank transaction fees, which do not include fees your home bank charges.

-Due to the high inflation in Argentina (about 50% in 2019!), most people prefer to be paid in cash and not via credit cards.
+Due to the high inflation in Argentina (over 120% in 2023!), most people prefer to be paid in cash and not via credit cards.
 Where credit cards are accepted, Visa and Mastercard are preferred over American Express.
 So, you’ll need cash, and you’ll have to pay extra for it.
 However, many places offer 10% discounts for payment in cash.
 Do the math and see whether your ATM fee is higher or lower than the pay-in-cash discounts.
 If you don’t see mention of a discount for cash, always ask.